Say Goodbye To Mic Echo: Tips And Tricks To Fix The Issue

 Not Testing Audio Settings

-Another common mistake is not testing your audio settings before you start recording or making calls.
+Another common mistake is not your audio settings before you start recording or making calls.
 If your settings are not optimized for your environment or your microphone, you’re likely to experience problems like echo.

 Take the time to test your audio settings and make adjustments as needed.
 This might include adjusting your volume levels, changing your recording or playback device, or adjusting your microphone sensitivity.